Table of Contents

 - Useful Articles for Newly Diagnosed

-Anger, fear, and sadness are emotions that most people with serious illnesses experience.
-You are facing the possibility of getting sick or dying.
-You may be scared that you will not see the children in your life grow up.
+Anger, fear, and sadness are emotions that most people with serious chronic illnesses experience.
+You may be scared that you will become sick or will not see the children in your life grow up.
 Or maybe you are afraid that you will not achieve your life goals.
-In the beginning, it may seem that testing positive is a death sentence, but this is not true.
+In the beginning, it may seem that testing positive is a death sentence, but this is definitely not true.
 There is life after a positive test.
 In fact, many people living with HIV (HIV+) lead full and healthy lives.

 You may also feel that you are now damaged in some way and that no one will love you because you are living with HIV.
 Or you may blame yourself for getting HIV and ask yourself, "How could I have let this happen to me?"
 Try to be gentle with yourself.
 Guilt and shame can be destructive.
 If possible, try to have some compassion for yourself and forgive yourself if necessary.
 You have just gotten bad news and face changes and challenges ahead.
 If forgiving yourself or being compassionate with yourself seems difficult, try to imagine how you would respond to a loved one whom you just learned was living with HIV.
 Think on the love and comfort you might give that person and share some with yourself.
 You are just as deserving and just as capable of giving and receiving love as ever.